Showing posts with label India-Kerala. Show all posts

 …officially known, according to the plaque outside, as the Matri Dei Cathedral, Calicut, which mixes Latin and English and ends with the old name for Kozhikode, originally used by the Portuguese.

 Vasco da Gama’s 1497 expedition was the first to round the Cape of Good Hope and he landed at Kozhikode in May 1498 giving Portuguese traders unimpeded access to the spices and other riches of the Malabar coast for a couple of centuries.
-The Plaque records the first Cathedral being built by the Zamorin (King) of Calicut under the ‘supervision’ of two Jesuit priests.
+The plaque records the first Cathedral being built by the Zamorin (King) of Calicut under the ‘supervision’ of two Jesuit priests.
 The 1724 extension were also the work of the Zamorin – supervised by a Portuguese Priest.
 There were no Zamorins by the time of the 2008 renovation, after which the cathedral was rededicated by the Bishop of Calicut.

 Inside the cathedral, Kohzikode